PeridexisErrant/DF-Walkthrough/chapters/chap02-workshops-digging.rst

 It doesn’t look like much, but it’s really useful!
 I promise!
 So lets get turning some of this lumber into stuff our dwarfs can use.
 Just don’t tell the Elves, ok?
 They really hate us chopping down trees.
-Pointy-eared gits, a magma-steam death is to good for them!
+Pointy-eared gits, a magma-steam death is too good for them!

 Making beds
 ===========